Saturday (before the parade) from 7:00am to 9:00am at Grange Hall, 3850 High Ct. (behind Wheat Ridge Cyclery).

 Chili & Spaghetti, Beer & Wine, and Much More

 The Carnation Festival Beer Garden, despite the name, will offer a wide variety of beverages for the entire family.
-They will have two locations: one in the beer garden near the Main Stage, the other in the center of the Food Court.
+There will be two locations: one in the beer garden near the Main Stage, the other in the center of the Food Court.
 Water, diet and regular soft drinks are available for $1 each.
-Beer and wine will be available for adults.
-The Rotary Club has teamed up with Budweiser and Breckenridge Brewery to offer a great selection of beers.
-In addition to Bud and Bud Light on-tap, the craft beers include Agave Wheat, Mango Mosaic, Avalanche and IPA Lucky U. Craft beers and wine are available for $6 each and Bud and Bud Light for $5.
-This is the only major fundraising event for the Wheat Ridge Rotary each year.
-Funds gained at the festival remain in the community by way of scholarships and funds to local non-profit organizations.
+Beer (aka liquid bread) and wine will be available for adults.
+The Wheat Ridge Rotary Club has teamed up with Budweiser and Breckenridge Brewery to offer a great selection.
+Craft beers and wine are available for $6 each and Bud and Bud Lite for $5.
+This is the only major fundraising event for this Rotary Club each year.
+Funds gained at the festival remain in the community by way of scholarships and funds for local non-profit organizations.